 When loss of life, pain and decreased quality of life are added to economic costs, the toll is \$836 billion each year.
+Adjusting for inflation, this cost is now nearly one trillion dollars.

-According to the Network of Employers for Traffic Safety (NETS), motor vehicle crashes cost employers \$47.4 billion in direct crash-related expenses based on 2013 data.
+According to the Network of Employers for Traffic Safety (NETS), motor vehicle crashes cost employers \$47.4 billion in direct crash-related expenses annually based on 2013 data.

-LEGISLATIVE ACTIVITY IN 2018
+LEGISLATIVE ACTIVITY IN 2020

-In 2018, 5 laws were passed that meet the criteria for the basic safety laws included in this report.
+In 2020, five laws were passed that meet the criteria for the basic safety laws included in this report.
+One was repealed.

-While other legislative activity occurred throughout the states, for purposes of this report only those laws that meet the optimal law criteria, as defined on pages 11 and 12 are considered.
+While other legislative activity occurred throughout the states, for purposes of this report only laws that meet the optimal law criteria, as defined on pages 12 and 13, are listed.
 Note: Laws that do not meet the optimal law criteria, including laws subject only to secondary enforcement, are not included in the legislative activity summary.